 Non-State Schools Accreditation Board

-The Board is a statutory body and part of the portfolio of the Minister for Education and Minister for Industrial Relations.
+The Board is a statutory body and part of the portfolio of the Minister for Education, Minister for Industrial Relations and Minister for Racing.

 The functions of the Board are to:

-- examine, and advise the Minister about the operation of the accreditation and eligibility for government funding schemes under the Act.
-This includes, for example, the examining of, and reporting on, a matter referred to the Board by the Minister; and
+- examine, and advise the Minister about the operation of the accreditation and eligibility for government funding schemes under the Act, including for example, the examining of, and reporting on, a matter referred to the Board by the Minister

 - any function given to the Board under the Act or another Act.